-All business entails some degree of risk, and international trade is no exception.
-The best way to manage risk is by doing your homework in advance, and then taking prudent counter-measures.
+Some degree of risk is inherent to all business ventures, and exporting is no exception.
+The best way to manage risk is to do your homework in advance, and then taking prudent counter-measures.

 (Please read-on, or if you prefer click here for a video on the subject.)

-To Better understand trade risk, we must first examine the three broad types of risk associated with exporting.
-These include, country risk, transaction related risk, and buyer risk.
+To better understand trade risk, we must first examine the three broad types of risk associated with exporting: country risk, transactional risk, and buyer risk.

 1. Country risk